 Rape Crisis has adopted a model for counselling that establishes a strong therapeutic partnership between the counsellor and survivor.
 The counsellors seek to restore feelings of control and power in survivors’ lives and the survivors themselves are active partners in setting treatment goals and making decisions about how to go about achieving them.
 To this end, our counsellors incorporate the following guidelines over the course of the counselling partnership:

 Safety.
 It is vital that the survivor feels safe from further harm.
 Rape Crisis provides a safe space for survivors to tell their stories.
 Our counsellors in their role as ally are non-judgemental and allow the survivors to tell their stories at their own pace.
 Issues of safety outside the counselling room are explored and solutions are sought to ensure survivors’ safety.

 Restoring control.
 It is essential to the recovery process that survivors regain a sense of control over their lives.
 A survivor must feel in control of his/her situation, body and surrounding environment.
 Survivors, together with their counsellors, explore their personal strengths and the strengths in their environment to set goals to establish personal safety, authentic self-care and strategies to manage overwhelming emotions.

 Ongoing support.
-Survivors are assured that they will receive good ongoing support on a journey that is only just beginning in the aftermath of the rape.
+Survivors are assured that they will receive good ongoing support on a journey that is only just beginning during the aftermath of the rape.
 It is vital that survivors feel supported and that support systems outside the counselling room are explored: survivors are encouraged to access all avenues of support in their surroundings.